elliotnash/OSU-ECE-341-Project/documentation/project.typ

   [These are common units the user may want the distance displayed in], [Our code allows for the distance to be displayed in these units],

   [Maximum distance: 1200mm],
-  [The project instructions document specified an engineering requirement that the device must measure distances from 0.1m-1.2m @esp32_project_instructions], [Our device can accurately measure distances 1.2m away],
+  [This satisfies the engineering requirement that the device must measure distances from 0.1m-1.2m @esp32_project_instructions], [Our device can accurately measure distances 1.2m away],

   [Minimum distance: 100mm],
-  [The project instructions document specified an engineering requirement that the device must measure distances from 0.1m-1.2m @esp32_project_instructions], [Our device can accurately measure distances 100cm away], ))
+  [This satisfies the engineering requirement that the device must measure distances from 0.1m-1.2m @esp32_project_instructions], [Our device can accurately measure distances 100cm away], ))